clarin-eric/ParlaMint/README.md

 * The *[Corpora](Corpora/) folder* contains directories for a particular country or autonomous region that should include complete corpora for all variants and formats of the ParlaMint corpora, along with the build environemt for a release, and associated data.
 Note the the complete corpora are too large to store on GitHub, so most data files are gitignored.
+However, the directory or its subdirectories contain various associated resources, e.g. the automatically produced ParlaMint root files, common taxonomies, various metadata on the corpora etc.